Idris01/professional-portfolio/README.md

 ## Built With

-- Major languages,
+- Html
-- frameworks,
+- CSS
-- technologies used
+- Deploy with Netlify

 ## Live Demo